SebSept/ps_dev_base/README.md

 - a tool to install a precommit hook to ensure everything is ok before commiting.
 - GitHub actions
 - ...

-## Featured CI/github actions

-These features are not yet included but will come soon.

-- php syntax check (php 7.2, php 7.3)
-- php-cs-fix (configured using prestashop standard)
-- phpstan (configured using prestashop standard)
-- symfonycorp/security-checker (checks composer packages with security problem)
-- workflow to release to module (zip with the right directory) created when pushing a tag.

 ## How does it work ?